psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000045/17820918/003/0001
 Caledonian Mercury - Wednesday 18 September 1782

-Notwithstanding the late David Tyrie's seeming contempt of death, both at his trial and execution, the following letter, together with his subsequent design of escaping from Wichester goal, evidently prove that he thought life well worth preserving.
-This letter, in Tyrie's hand-writing, was found on the perfon to whom it was addressed, who was apprehended for altering bank-notes:
+Notwithstanding the late David Tyrie's seeming contempt of death, both at his trial and execution, the following letter, together with his subsequent design of escaping from Winchester goal, evidently prove that he thought life well worth preserving.
+This letter, in Tyrie's hand-writing, was found on the person to whom it was addressed, who was apprehended for altering bank-notes:

 "The things are ready got in.
 To-morrow evening I hope to make my push.
 If I fail in this, what you propose is certainly a safe and practicable mode; but, good God! you amaze me so much, that I scarcely know what to think.
 I really doubted if there was such a man as you living.
 Our acquaintance is but short and casual.
 How then, that am but a stranger to you, can I expect you will run such a hazard for me?
 There are people in London who owe their fortunes to me, but have not once looked near me.
 God send I was out!
 I think I could convince you I was worth serving.
 Except yourself, I believe few men have more resolution.
 I have but few words; but, once in action, neck or nothing!
 Depend on it, if nothing unforeseen happens, dead or alive I'll be delivered to-morrow night: it may be a night later before the tools come in, but not more.
 If I am detected, and you think you can accomplish a rescue, in the journey to Winchester, the attempt will be safe, easy, and certain: but the most difficult thing will be to find out when I am to be removed.
 I am in great confidence with the turnkeys; they say there is no talk of going; they are certain it won't be this week, and promise to give me notice the day before.
 This cannot be depended on; but I will tell you how I think it may be reduced to a certainty.
 When I am removed, it will be either in the Winchester stage or a post-chaise; and, in either case, I will go out of the goal about five o'clock in the morning, or rather half an hour sooner.
 Suppose, then, a person was to wait about the Old-Bailey and Newgate-street every morning, from about half an hour after three till about six o'clock: Let him first come into the goal `[sic]`, and see my face and person.
 If I am removed suddenly, he can then come and give you notice; first following, to see whether I go by the stage, or in a chaise: If in a chaise, I'll go from the door; if by the stage, I'll go to the inn.
 You can enquire where the Winchester stage inns.